xqwen/dap/dap_src/sample_data/README.md

 # Running sample data

-All runs using 4 parallel thresds.
+All runs using 4 parallel threads.

 ## Running with individual-level data